-The Lang School* is a progressive, independent K-8 school for high potential and gifted children with ADHD, dyslexia, Asperger's Syndrome, anxiety, sensory processing challenges or, simply, underachievement.
+The Lang School* is a progressive, independent K-12 school for high potential and gifted children with ADHD, dyslexia, 'Asperger's,' anxiety, sensory processing challenges or, simply, underachievement.

 We believe our students are tomorrow’s leaders and innovators, a national resource to be treasured, inspired and championed.

-We embrace each student’s individuality, nurture their gifts, and empower them with self-knowledge, self-organization and problem-solving skills through a strengths-based approach to learning.
+We embrace each student’s individuality, nurture their passions, and empower them with self-knowledge, self-organization and problem-solving skills through a strengths-based approach to learning.

 At The Lang School, we teach the whole child.
 We remediate areas of relative weakness and accelerate, condense and enrich curriculum,

-so your child learns to grow their gifts and compensate for deficits at the same time.
+so your child grows their gifts and learns to compensate for deficits at the same time.
 Our goal is for your child to become an active, engaged, productive learner.

-But building your child’s emotional health, confidence and self-esteem is as important to us as teaching the building
+But building your child’s social/emotional health, confidence and self-esteem is as important to us as teaching the building

 blocks of academic success.
-With the push-in support and coaching of a school psychologist and speech-language pathologist, pro-social
+With the push-in support and coaching of school psychologists and speech-language pathologists, pro-social

-skills development will be woven organically into the fabric of the day.
-In addition, group counseling interventions will address
+skills development is woven organically into the fabric of the day.
+In addition, group counseling interventions address

-problems particular to giftedness and atypical learning styles, such as perfectionism, unrealistic goal setting, low self-esteem and stress.
+challenges particular to giftedness and atypical learning styles, such as perfectionism, unrealistic goal setting, and stress.

-“Learning to make a difference” at The Lang School means our students come to know their gifts in the context of community.
+Our students come to know their strengths and weaknesses in the context of an integrated community.
 Given the wonderfully

-uneven cognitive and emotional development typical of twice-exceptional students, our students have the opportunity to learn in a highly diverse group
+uneven (or asynchronous) cognitive and emotional development typical of twice-exceptional students, our students have the opportunity to learn in a highly diverse group

 of ability peers.
-We encourage them to capitalize on their own strengths as well as those of others, and to support others in their own areas of
+We encourage them to capitalize on their own strengths as well as those of others, to support others in their areas of

 The Lang School is named for Cyril Lang, founder Micaela Bracamonte’s tenth grade English teacher—and an inspiration to her.